 “This means that fewer than 1 in 14,700 people are affected which classifies this side effect as ‘very rare’”

 The yellow cards are a way the British public can report an adverse reacti0n of COVID vaccines or any other drug for that matter.
+Even if tinnitus is classified as very rare, it still can be extremely disturbing.

 Only time will tell if the ringing will fade after infection from the virus or after vaccination.
 Share your story in the comment section below.